The church does a lot of things well, but one area where we sometimes drop the ball is money.

 Back to the farmer.
 The farmer’s job is to sow the seed, but where does the seed come from?

 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
-(2 Cor.
-9:10)
+(2 Corinthians 9:10)

 Are you getting this?
 God gives you seed and then you choose whether to sow that seed sparingly or bountifully.
 It’s up to you.
 It’s your seed.